furey/email-whitelist/README.md

 ### `EMAIL_DEFAULT`

-The optional default value to return from `ensureSafeEmail()` when an email fails validation, e.g.:
+The optional default value to return from `getSafeEmail()` when an email fails validation, e.g.:

 ```ini
 EMAIL_DEFAULT=me@work-domain.com